Research, Trends, Topics and Asset Class Returns for Long-term Investors. The impact of Brexit.

 The ‘shock’ decision in June 2016 of the Brits to leave the European Union was a reminder that financial markets prefer certainty, and will react, sometimes violently, to shocks.
 In the following week the London market fell 7.18 per cent, the German DAX 6.62 per cent, and way down under in Australia, our market was down 3.09 percent.

 That text was what I wrote just after the Brexit vote and now we are on the eve of the actual Brexit event occurring.
 It’s hard to conceive of a more shambolic process and the uncertainty is really beginning to take hold in the UK.
+We are all wondering what the impact of Brexit will look like.

 We are a long way away from Old Blighty, yet the ramifications of a no-deal Brexit will send ripples around the world’s financial markets and beyond.
 This is the kind of uncertainty financial markets hate, so rather than hide from it I thought it best to have the conversation.